 - projectImproving user experience and quality of service of public transport systems

 - projectMobility strategies to accommodate rapid urban growth

-Lulu is a research analyst in the EMBARQ China office, where she supports sustainable transport efforts in Qingdao and Chengdu.
+Lulu is a research associate in the WRI China office, where she supports sustainable transport efforts in Qingdao and Chengdu.
 Lulu previously worked in the public and private sectors in both developing and developed countries, involving regional travel demand modeling, transit-oriented...

 January 16-17, 2014 // Transforming Transportation 2014, co-organized by EMBARQ and the World Bank, Washington, D.C.
 Karla Gonzalez, World Bank, presented key road safety facts.